bharathgs/Awesome-pytorch-list/README.md

 140. [Poutyne](https://github.com/GRAAL-Research/poutyne): A Keras-like framework for PyTorch that handles much of the boilerplating code needed to train neural networks.
 141. [Pytorch-Toolbox](https://github.com/PistonY/torch-toolbox): This is toolbox project for Pytorch.
 Aiming to make you write Pytorch code more easier, readable and concise.
 142. [Pytorch-contrib](https://github.com/pytorch/contrib): It contains reviewed implementations of ideas from recent machine learning papers.
+143. [EfficientNet PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch): It contains an op-for-op PyTorch reimplementation of EfficientNet, along with pre-trained models and examples.

 ## Tutorials, books, & examples